deepsense-ai/db-ally/docs/how-to/llms/custom.md

 ## Implementing a Custom LLM

-The `LLM` class is an abstract base class that provides a framework for interacting with a Large Language Model (LLM).
-To create a custom LLM, you need to create a subclass of `LLM` and implement the required methods and properties.
+The [`LLM`](../../reference/llms/index.md#dbally.llms.base.LLM) class is an abstract base class that provides a framework for interacting with a Large Language Model.
+To create a custom LLM, you need to create a subclass of [`LLM`](../../reference/llms/index.md#dbally.llms.base.LLM) and implement the required methods and properties.

 Here's a step-by-step guide: